mrjoes/tornadio2/README.rst

 ^^^^^

 TornadIO2 collects some counters that you can use to troubleshoot your application performance.
-Example in ``examples/stats`` gives an idea how you can use these stats to plot realtime graph.
+Example in ``examples/stats`` directory gives an idea how you can use these stats to plot realtime graph.

 RPC ping
 ^^^^^^^^